LT-IntroToAI-SY2526/assignment3-per3-Cris30-ai/writeup.md

 ## Reflection Questions

 1. What are some key programming concepts or techniques that you learned while completing this assignment?
+I learned what pattern matching is and conditional logic.
+These two skills were cruical in completing this assignment.

 2. How does the overall movie chatbot system work?
 Explain the flow from when a user types a query to when they receive an answer.
+When the users types in a question the chatbot(computer) tries to match a pattern to the input.
+The chatbot then receives the information and outputs it into the users.

 3. What are some real-world applications where this type of pattern-matching chatbot system could be useful?
 How might you extend or improve this system for practical use?
+Some real-world appllication where this type of pattern-matching could be useful is in the world of finance to predict the markets days a head through using this pattern.
+But in order to adapt it to the world of finance we need to switch the movie datebase to a finance database that has information about the different markets and their past trends.